-Notice the ABSOLUTE DATA, CODE, and ROM sections occupy locations 0 through 0FE3H.
-Because the contents of these sections will eventually reside in target system ROM, this area should be characterized as ROM when mapped.
-This will prevent these locations from being written over accidentally.
-If the rom break condition is enabled, instructions that attempt to write to these locations will cause emulator execution to break into the monitor.
+Notice the absolute segment occupies locations 0 through 3.
+Because the contents of this segments will eventually reside in target system ROM, this area should be characterized as ROM when mapped.

-Also, notice the DATA sections occupy locations 40000H through 43FFFH and 60000H through 63129H.
+Notice the data segments occupy locations 10000H through 19551H.
 Since these sections are written to, they should be characterized as RAM when mapped.